jbjd/Image-Viewer-In-Python/README.md

 a Lightweight Image Viewer written in Python 3.9

 An image viewer with the intent of being fast and simple; Images are always fullscreened and in high quality.
 Currently includes a button for deletion, renaming, and file info, but more features might be added in the future.
 All buttons are on a transparent bar that comes and goes when you click, so nothing clutters the screen.
+Supports standard image types and GIFs, the first load of a GIF might be slightly slower due to loading in each frame as it comes.
+I will see if this can be improved

 Other features I plan to add:
-- ~~GIF support~~
+- More data on file info tab
 - Searching
-- More data on file info tab
-- Make GIF loading faster
+- Possibly making GIF loading faster

 Feel free to take this code and edit it however you like.